 Camden Public Library’s mission – Read.
 Connect.
 Discover. – is to bring access and knowledge to the community, whether through our print collections, or new technologies as they become available: computers, printers, scanners, telescopes, iPads, e-books.
 Now we are proud to offer a 3D printer, the current new technology which is in wide use in many industries throughout the world.

 We currently have one LulzBot Mini 3D Printer on display in the Rotunda when not in use.
 The LulzBot brand is made in the USA and has been around for several years.
 This model prints objects up to 6″x6″x6.2″.
-We currently offer three colors to choose from.
+We currently offer 3-4 colors to choose from.

 The filament we offer is plant-based, recyclable PLA plastic (#7).
 PLA does not contain BPA and no safety concerns have been raised about using it with food.
 PLA is not heat resistant.

-Everyone in the community is welcome to use the 3D printing service.
+Anyone with a valid Camden Public Library card is welcome to use the 3D printing service.
 However, only trained library staff will handle the 3D printer and associated equipment and it may not always print on display.
 If you would like to watch it in action, you can take your chances and drop by, or make plans in advance by getting in touch with the 3D Printing Coordinator.

 Printing times vary based on size, complexity, and any backlog.
 We aim to have each job completed within 1-2 weeks of submission.
 Please indicate on the 3D Print Request form if you would like us to notify you if the print job will take longer than 2 weeks.

 Do you have a group that would like to learn about 3D printing?
 Please contact the 3D Printing Coordinator directly.
+We may be able to arrange for a group presentation at your location.